Koussailakadi/Mask_RCNN/README.md

-# MASK RCNN:
+# MASK RCNN Architecture (Costum):
 The aim of this work is to use the mask RCNN neural network architecture for image segmentation.

-## Run:
+## Train model:  GPU is required for training
 to use this model, you just have to open the Jupyter notebook file :
-[click here](https://github.com/Koussailakadi/Mask_RCNN/blob/main/Train_Demo_MaskRCNN_Cracks_Segmentation.ipynb) on google colab and load your data (all the dataset in one  zip file, and the annotations in Json, or coco Json format)
+[click here](https://github.com/Koussailakadi/Mask_RCNN/blob/main/Train_Demo_MaskRCNN_Cracks_Segmentation.ipynb) on google colab or jupyter notebook and load your data (all the dataset in one  zip file, and the annotations in Json, or coco Json format)

+## Inference model:
+to use this model, you just have to open the Jupyter notebook file :
+[click here](https://github.com/Koussailakadi/Mask_RCNN/blob/main/Inference_Demo_Mask_RCNN.ipynb) on google colab or jupyter notebook and load your data (all the dataset in one  zip file, and the annotations in Json, or coco Json format)

 ## Dataset:
 the split of the dataset is done like the following: